 - a.
-Failure to Meet Minimum In-Service Equipment/Supply Requirements The EMS Agency may inspect Contractor's ambulances at any time, without prior notice.
+Failure to Meet Minimum In-Service Equipment/Supply Requirements -The EMS Agency may inspect Contractor's ambulances at any time, without prior notice.
 If any ambulance fails to meet the minimum inservice equipment or vehicle maintenance and safety check log requirements contained in State Law and/or the EMS Agency's Ambulance Equipment and Supply policy, the EMS Agency may: - (1) Immediately remove the ambulance from service until the deficiency is corrected, if the missing item is deemed a critical omission or safety hazard to the crew or public. - (2) Subject the Contractor to \$1,000 in liquidated damages for each omission that does not rise to the level of removing the unit from service. - (3) For violations that result in the unit being removed immediately from service, the liquidated damages shall be \$10,000.
-EMS Director shall invoice the Contractor and the invoice shall be paid within 30 days of the date the violation letter is issued.
-In addition, a written plan to prevent reoccurrence shall be submitted to the EMS Director within 30 days from the occurrence. - b.
+In addition, a written plan to prevent reoccurrence shall be submitted to the EMS Director or his/her designee within three (3) days from the occurrence. - b.
 Failure to provide on-scene time Contractor shall pay \$500 every time an emergency ambulance is dispatched and the ambulance crew fails to report and document on-scene time.
-The Contractor, in order to rectify the failure to report an on-scene time and to avoid the assessment, may demonstrate to the satisfaction of the EMS Director an accurate on-scene time.
+The Contractor, in order to rectify the failure to report an on-scene time and to avoid the assessment, may demonstrate to the satisfaction of the EMS Director or his/her designee an accurate on-scene time.

-In addition to assessment of liquidated damages, where an on-scene time for a particular emergency call is not documented or demonstrated to be
+In addition to assessment of liquidated damages, where an on-scene time for a particular emergency call is not documented or demonstrated to be accurate, the response time for that call shall be deemed to have exceeded the required response time for purposes of determining response time compliance.

-- accurate, the response time for that call shall be deemed to have exceeded the required response time for purposes of determining response time compliance. - c.
-Failure to Respond Contractor shall pay \$25,000 for each failure by the Contractor to provide an ambulance to a location within the EOA where a response has been requested by ACRECC.
-Payment of such liquidated damages does not release Contractor of any other liability from their failure to respond. - d.
+c.
+Failure to Respond - Excessively prolonged response times are unacceptable to the EMS Agency and constitute a Failure to Respond consistent with the intent of the specifications within this RFP.
+Contractor shall pay \$50,000 for each failure by the Contractor to provide an ambulance on-scene within two hundred and fifty percent 250% of the Response Time Compliance Requirement to any location within the EOA where a medical response has been requested by an EMS Agency-approved EMD center.
+Payment of such liquidated damages does not release Contractor of any other liability from its failure to respond.

+- d.
 Failure to enter the approved "short version" ePCR at the receiving hospital, on patients for whom an ePCR is essential, before returning to service.
 Contractor shall pay \$500 per incident. - e.
-Failure to provide timely reports dealing with Contractor's performance during the prior month as it relates to the clinical, operational and financial performance within thirty (30) days after the last day of that calendar month.
-Contractor shall pay \$50 per report per day for reports received after specified due date.
+Failure to provide timely reports dealing with Contractor's performance during the prior month as it relates to the clinical, operational and financial performance within twenty (20) days after the last day of that calendar month.
+Contractor shall pay \$500 per report per day for each report received after the specified due date.